keithrbennett/keithrbennett.github.io/_posts/2013-01-09-using-oracle-in-jruby-and-rails.md

 ### Oracle and Rails &#8211; environment.rb and database.yml

-For Rails, you&#8217;ll need this in your config/initializers/environment.rb so that the JDBC jar file can be found at runtime:
+For Rails, you'll need this in your config/initializers/environment.rb so that the JDBC jar file can be found at runtime:

 ```
 >$CLASSPATH << ENV['ORACLE_JDBC_JAR']
 ```

-Now you&#8217;ll need to provide the appropriate values in the database.yml file (test and production groups are omitted for brevity):
+Now you'll need to provide the appropriate values in the database.yml file (test and production groups are omitted for brevity):

 ```
 ><%